makerdao/community/governance/votes/Executive vote - July 12, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **changes and additions** will occur within the Maker Protocol:
-- A new multiswap output conduit for BlockTower Andromeda (RWA015-A) will be deloyed, as detailed below.
+- A new multiswap output conduit for BlockTower Andromeda (RWA015-A) will be deployed, as detailed below.
 - The new Smart Burn Engine will be deployed, as detailed below.
 - Keeper jobs will be updated, as detailed below.
 - Multiple parameter changes per the Stability Scope will be made, as detailed below.